 - Wild Animal Initiative hired two Physiology Research Specialists to identify priorities and produce high-quality research about wild animal welfare and two Outreach Coordinators to engage the scientific community and others working in wild animal welfare science.

-- Their Justice, Equity, Diversity, and Inclusion Committee met in September and December to strategize on various topics, including equitable hiring practices, board compensation, and hiring a consultant to review the equity of our grantmaking program.
+- Their Justice, Equity, Diversity, and Inclusion Committee met in September and December to strategize on various topics, including equitable hiring practices, board compensation, and hiring a consultant to review the equity of their grantmaking program.

 - They launched their first call for fellowships, which will support early-career scientists with funding and mentorship.